Janphr/mnist_example/README.md

 ### Initialization

 The `class Trainer` (*/_framework/trainer.py*) provides the functionality to train a network.
-Therefor, the trainer has to be given a network, a losss function and an optimizer.
+Therefor, the trainer has to be given a network, a loss function and an optimizer.
 An initialization could look like the following:

 `trainer = Trainer(network, cce_loss, AdamOptimizer(learning_rate, alpha))`